Charlotte of Mecklenburg-Strelitz: Marriage

-When George III succeeded to the throne of Great Britain upon the death of his grandfather George II, he was 22 years old and unmarried.
-His mother and advisors were eager to have him settled in marriage.
-The 17-year-old Princess Charlotte of Mecklenburg-Strelitz appealed to him as a prospective consort partly because she had been brought up in an insignificant north German duchy, and therefore would probably have had no experience or interest in power politics or party intrigues.
-That proved to be the case; to make sure, he instructed her shortly after their wedding "not to meddle", a precept she was glad to follow.
+When George III succeeded to the throne of Great Britain upon the 1760 death of his grandfather, George II, he was 22 years old and unmarried.
+His mother, Princess Augusta of Saxe-Gotha, and his advisors were eager to have him settled in marriage.

+Charlotte was not originally considered as a potential bride, but the Hanoverian Minister in London, Baron Philip Adolphus von Münchausen, suggested her as a candidate, likely due to the positive relations between Hanover and Mecklenburg-Strelitz.
+The 17-year-old Charlotte appealed as a prospective consort partly because she had been brought up in an insignificant north German duchy and, therefore, would probably have had no experience or interest in power politics or party intrigues.
+That proved to be the case; to make sure, George III instructed her shortly after their wedding "not to meddle", a precept she dutifully followed.

-The King announced to his Council in July 1761, according to the usual form, his intention to wed the Princess, after which a party of escorts, led by the Earl Harcourt, departed for Germany to conduct Princess Charlotte to England.
+The King announced to his Council in July 1761, according to the usual form, his intention to wed the Princess, after which a party of escorts, led by the Earl Harcourt, departed for Germany to bring Princess Charlotte to England.
 They reached Strelitz on 14 August 1761, and were received the next day by Duke Adolphus Frederick IV, Charlotte's brother, at which time the marriage contract was signed by him on the one hand and Lord Harcourt on the other.
+Charlotte's mother had died on 29 June, after giving encouragement to the betrothal following a correspondence with George III's mother, Princess Augusta.

-Three days of public celebrations followed, and on 17 August 1761, Charlotte set out for Britain, accompanied by her brother Adolphus Frederick and by the British escort party.
+Three days of public celebrations followed, and on 17 August 1761, Charlotte set out for Britain, accompanied by Adolphus Frederick and the British escort party, among them one of Charlotte's new Ladies of the Bedchamber, Elizabeth Hamilton, 1st Baroness Hamilton of Hameldon.
 On 22 August, they reached Cuxhaven, where a small fleet awaited to convey them to England.
-The voyage was extremely difficult; the party encountered three storms at sea, and landed at Harwich only on 7 September.
+The voyage was extremely difficult; the party encountered three storms at sea and landed at Harwich only on 7 September.
 They set out at once for London, spent that night in Witham, at the residence of Lord Abercorn, and arrived at 3:30 pm the next day at St. James's Palace in London.
 They were received by the King and his family at the garden gate, which marked the first meeting of the bride and groom.

-At 9:00 pm that same evening (8 September 1761), within six hours of her arrival, Charlotte was united in marriage with King George III.
-The ceremony was performed at the Chapel Royal, St. James's Palace, by the Archbishop of Canterbury, Thomas Secker.
+At 9:00 pm that same evening (8 September 1761), within six hours of her arrival, Charlotte was married to George III.
+The ceremony was performed at the Chapel Royal, St. James's Palace, by the archbishop of Canterbury, Thomas Secker.
 Only the royal family, the party who had travelled from Germany, and a handful of guests were present.
+George III and Charlotte's coronation was held at Westminster Abbey a fortnight later on 22 September, after a brief honeymoon at Richmond Lodge.